nodejs/node/doc/api/zlib.md

     acceptEncoding = '';
   }

-  // Note: this is not a conformant accept-encoding parser.
+  // Note: This is not a conformant accept-encoding parser.
   // See http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.3
   if (acceptEncoding.match(/\bdeflate\b/)) {
     response.writeHead(200, { 'Content-Encoding': 'deflate' });